 Kaikoura for whale watching.

 Get a fully self-contained campervan, with toilet onboard.
-With the cheaper minivan-style campers there's fewer places you can park up for the night. over 6 years agoAnswered by Roy Britten via Travellr.com
+With the cheaper minivan-style campers there's fewer places you can park up for the night. about 7 years agoAnswered by Roy Britten via Travellr.com

 It's Cymen here from www.rankers.co.nz - NZ's independent travel review website.